JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ### Tourism Vs. GDP

 #### Outbound Tourism vs. GDP
-The following eight graphs show the percent change of outbound tourism and GDP comparitively, along with a trendline.
+- The following eight graphs show the **percent change** of outbound or inbound tourism and percent change of GDP, both being relative to the previous year. <p>
+- This means that any point above the zero represents growth in that year compared to the previous year.

 Iceland and Malta had high cumulative percent change over time in outbound tourists
 <img src = "https://github.com/JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/blob/main/images/Iceland_gdp_outbound_reg.png" alt = "iceland_out_gdp">